-- offers "transferable securities" to the public in the UK; or - seeks the admission of "transferable securities" to trading on a regulated market in the UK (the Main Market is a regulated market for these purposes19).
+- offers "transferable securities" to the public in the UK; or - seeks the admission of "transferable securities" to trading on a regulated market in the UK (the Main Market is a regulated market for these purposes10).

-"Transferable securities" for these purposes encompass most transferable securities and include shares, securities equivalent to shares in companies, bonds and other forms of securitised debt and any other securities that are negotiable on the capital market.
-Certain securities, such as government securities, units in an open-ended investment scheme and (for the purposes of the "offer to the public" regime) securities included in an offer where the total consideration is less than €2.5 million20, are excluded from the scope of the Prospectus Directive21.
-Furthermore, both the European Commission and the FSA have taken the view that most options granted under employee benefit schemes will not be "transferable securities".
+"Transferable securities" for these purposes encompass most transferable securities and include shares; securities equivalent to shares in companies; bonds and other forms of securitised debt; and any other securities that are negotiable on the capital market.
+Certain securities, such as government securities, units in an open-ended investment scheme and (for the purposes of the "offer to the public" regime) securities included in an offer where the total consideration is less than \in 5.0 million11, are excluded from the scope of the Prospectus Directive12.
+Furthermore, the European Commission has taken the view that most options granted under employee benefit schemes will not be "transferable securities".
 In addition, the current view is that loan notes issued on takeovers will generally not be caught by the regime, as long as the terms of the loan notes state that they are not transferable (or limit transfer rights to family members and trusts).